Basra97/acit-2420/README.md

 The following instructions will guide you through the stages necessary for configuring the droplet with SSH keys and the doctl.

 ### Uploading Arch Linux Image

-1. Download the latest **Arch Linux** (https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/) image with the .qcow2 file extension, labeled as cloudimg.
+1. Download the latest **Arch Linux** image from

+(https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/) with the .qcow2 file extension, labeled as cloudimg.

 <img src="pictures/arch.png" alt="Manage Image" style="width:50%;">